-Coconut milk is often a staple for people with food allergies, as well as an outstanding dairy replacement and healthy fat source for those who are adhere to a raw, GAPS or Paleo diet.
+Coconut milk is often a staple for people with food allergies, as well as an outstanding dairy replacement and healthy fat source for those who are adhere to a vegan, GAPS or Paleo diet.
 Fortunately it is very easy and cheap to make at home.

-Another option is to get coconut milk in Tetra paks or cartons.
-So Delicious® is a very good brand, but you should know their products contain natural guar gum, carageenan, and fortified vitamins and minerals, if that presents an allergy or digestive problem for you.
+Another option is to get coconut milk in Tetrapaks or cartons.
+Be aware that coconut milk in cartons can contain natural guar gum, carageenan, and fortified vitamins and minerals, if that presents an allergy or digestive problem for you.

 You can also find quality, full-fat coconut milk flash-frozen or in Tetrapaks at any good Asian grocery store.

-Homemade Coconut Milk
+- Easy Homemade Coconut Milk Yogurt

-- Place shredded coconut in a bowl of hot (not boiling), pure water.
+- Place shredded coconut in a bowl of very hot (not boiling), pure water.
 Let soak for 1-2 hours.
 Do NOT discard the water.

 - In the Vitamix or blender, combine coconut, soaking water, and vanilla and stevia, if using.
 Blend on the highest speed for about a minute.